freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 ### 12. Control

 * I think this should simply state that "The company is controlled by the directors who own 100% of the called up share capital."

+## Detailed Profit and Loss account

+* In [2014/15 I was able to arrive at the figures using FreeAgent's Trial Balance data][trial-balance-2014-15].

 [3ca-blog-post]: http://www.3caonline.com/why-are-my-accounts-different-from-my-accountants-accounts/
 [trial-balance-2014-15]: https://docs.google.com/spreadsheets/d/1utSHuXZ5GkDhsdl9-pi_eMUytU22ot3E8F2LWsPvk1c/edit#gid=44199236